makkus/freckles/docs/freckles_command.rst

 Description
 ***********

-``freckles`` is an application that downloads a remote code or data repository (I call such a thing a 'freckle') that is structured according to one or some conventions.
-After download, ``freckles`` will execute pre-defined tasks appropriate for the type of `freckle` in question.
+``freckles`` is an application that downloads a remote code or data repository (a '*freckle*') that is structured according to one or some conventions.
+After download, ``freckles`` will execute pre-defined tasks appropriate for the type of *freckle* in question.

-In order to handle those different data profiles, ``freckles`` can be extended with so called *adapters*.
+In order to handle those different data/code profiles, ``freckles`` can be extended with so called *adapters*.
 For example, if the `freckle` is a python project, ``freckles`` will use the ``python-dev`` adapter which will create a virtualenv (after, if necessary, downloading everything that is needed to create virtualenvs in the first place), download and install all dependencies it can find in any potential ``requirement_*.txt`` files, and then execute either ``pip install -e .`` or  ``python setup.py develop`` inside the created virtualenv.

 Or, the `freckle` is a folder containing subfolders which in turn contain `dotfiles` (that's what configuration files are called in Unix-land). ``freckles`` will download this repo, install potentially configured applications that relate to the configuration files, and symbolically link those configuration files to the appropriate places.